 - Open Eclipse and select Window > Preferences.

 - Navigate to the Java > Installed JREs node.
-If jre7 is not in the Installed JREs list, click Add and use the wizard to add its folder (for example c:\Program Files\Java\jre7).
+If the installed version is not in the Installed JREs list, click Add and use the wizard to add its folder.
+For example, for JDK 1.7 (JRE 7): C:\Program Files\Java\jre7.

-- In the Installed JREs list, click the check box by jre7 to instruct Eclipse to use this version.
+- In the Installed JREs list, click the appropriate check box (for example, jre7) to instruct Eclipse to use this version.